bsperezb/bsperezb/README.md

 <p> I'm a 10th semester mechanical engineering student, academically completed and I'm currently enrolled on Mision TIC 2022.
-I’m currently learning Java and differents relational and non-relational databases.</p>
+I’m learning Java, JavaScript and differents relational and non-relational databases.</p>

 <p> I’m looking to collaborate on backend development or programming projects applied to mechanical engineering including thermal science.
 You can contact me  through the following e-mails: </p>